Zener effect: Relationship to the avalanche effect

-Zener breakdown voltage is found to occur at electric field intensity of about 3×10^7 V/m.
+Zener breakdown is found to occur at electric field intensity of about 3×10^7 V/m.

 Zener breakdown occurs in heavily doped junctions (p-type semiconductor moderately doped and n-type heavily doped), which produces a narrow depletion region.
 The avalanche breakdown occurs in lightly doped junctions, which produce a wider depletion region.
 Temperature increase in the junction increases the contribution of the Zener effect to breakdown, and decreases the contribution of the avalanche effect.